-3 Clean Power Alliance's Joint Power's Agreement discourages the purchase and use of PCC3 products.
+4 Clean Power Alliance's Joint Power's Agreement discourages the purchase and use of PCC3 products.
 PCC3 products will only be acquired under exceptional circumstances requiring the use of this product to achieve the agency's environmental and financial goals.

 - Swaps (Financial contracts in which one party agrees to pay a cash flow calculated by multiplying a fixed volume by a fixed price (fixed price payer) and the other party agrees to pay a cash flow calculated by multiplying the same fixed volume times a market reference index price (floating price payer).
 At settlement, the party owing the higher amount pays the net difference.
 Swaps are transacted in over-the-counter markets.) - Call and Put Options (Call options give the buyer the right, but not the obligation, to purchase energy or other instruments.
 Put options give the buyer the right, but not the obligation, to sell energy or other instruments.) - Options on Swaps (Swaptions) (call options give the buyer the right, but not the obligation, to enter into a swap transaction as the fixed price payer.
-A put option gives the buyer the right, but not the obligation, to enter into a swap transaction as the floating priced payer.) - Transmission (The reservation and transmission of capacity and energy between two points on a transmission provider's system.) - Tolling Agreements An agreement between a power buyer and a power generator, under which the buyer supplies the fuel, either physically or financially, and receives an amount of power generated based on an assumed conversion rate at an agreed cost.
-Typically used for generation facilities powered by natural gas and excludes battery storage.
+A put option gives the buyer the right, but not the obligation, to enter into a swap transaction as the floating priced payer.) - Transmission (The reservation and transmission of capacity and energy between two points on a transmission provider's system.) - Tolling Agreements (Agreement between a power buyer and a power generator, under which the buyer supplies the fuel, either physically or financially, and receives an amount of power generated based on an assumed conversion rate at an agreed cost.)